jeremyButtler/freezeTB/ampDepth/README.md

 ampDepth gets the rough location of an amplicon, the genes in an amplicon, and the mean, maximum, and minimum depth for amplicons.
-The graphAmpDepth.r script can be used to visualize the depths for each gene (not positions).
+The graphAmpDepth.r script can be used to visualize the depths for each gene(not positions).
+It also puts out a graph showing the coverage for each gene.

 # Install: